Last modified June 9, 2026

 Flags

-• --provider – Installation infrastructure provider, supported values: capa, gcp, openstack
+• --provider – Installation infrastructure provider, supported values: capa, capz, vsphere (required)

 The following flags are supported by all gitops subcommands: